MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-mobile-all.md

 In this article, we'll explore how you can use Microsoft Teams on mobile to collaborate with a Remote Assist user.
 The benefit of using Teams on mobile (versus PC) is that you can collaborate with Remote Assist users on-the-go.

-When you use Teams on an Android or iOS device, you can collaborate in ad hoc one-to-one calls and Teams meetings with one person who is using Remote Assist on HoloLens or HoloLens 2 ("Remote Assist HoloLens user").
+When you use Teams on an Android or iOS device, you can collaborate in an ad hoc one-to-one call with one person who is using Remote Assist on HoloLens or HoloLens 2 ("Remote Assist HoloLens user").
 You can also collaborate in an ad hoc one-to-one call with one person who is using Remote Assist on mobile ("Remote Assist mobile user").
 For more information, visit our [article on requirements](requirements.md).

-We'll also take a look at the difference between collaborating with two different types of Remote Assist users:

-- Remote Assist HoloLens user
-- Remote Assist mobile user

-The features you can use to collaborate differ depending on whether you are collaborating with a Remote Assist HoloLens user or Remote Assist mobile user, and whether you’re using a one-to-one call or a Teams meeting.
+The features you can use to collaborate differ depending on whether you are collaborating with a Remote Assist HoloLens user or Remote Assist mobile user.

-Let's take a look at the differences.

- Feature |  Available for Teams mobile user in a one-to-one call or a meeting with one Remote Assist HoloLens user | Available for Teams mobile user in a one-to-one call with a Remote Assist mobile user
+ Feature |  Available for Teams mobile user in a one-to-one call with one Remote Assist HoloLens user | Available for Teams mobile user in a one-to-one call with a Remote Assist mobile user
 ---| ---| ---
 Make outgoing call | Yes | Yes, but Remote Assist mobile user must have Remote Assist app open to be notified of the call.
 Receive incoming call | Yes| Yes
-Join and schedule a Teams meeting | Yes | No
-Control outgoing video, outgoing audio, and incoming audio  | Yes | Yes Annotate Remote Assist user’s environment using arrows and ink  | Yes | Yes Annotate 2D snapshot using arrows and ink | Yes | Yes Send a text message | Yes |Yes
+Control outgoing video, outgoing audio, and incoming audio  | Yes | Yes Annotate Remote Assist user’s environment using arrows and ink  | Yes | Yes Annotate 2D snapshot using arrows and ink | No | Yes Send a text message | Yes |Yes
-Share files from OneDrive | For a one-to-one call, yes if using Insert File feature; for a meeting, yes if using the Share feature | Yes
+Share files from OneDrive | Yes| Yes
-Share photos from device | For a one-to-one call, yes if using Insert File feature; for a meeting, yes if using the Share feature | Yes
+Share photos from device | Yes | Yes
+Record call | No; only the Remote Assist user can initiate the recording | No; only the Remote Assist user can initiate the recording
-Record call | Only during Teams meeting, not during one-to-one call | No Share screen | Yes | No
+Share screen | Yes | No

 # What can Teams mobile users do in a call with a Remote Assist HoloLens user?